minio/kes-docs/content/cli/kes-server/_index.md

 ## Overview

-The :mc:`kes server` command starts a MinIO Key Encryption Server (KES) server.
+The `kes server` command starts a MinIO Key Encryption Server (KES) server.
-The :mc:`kes server` handles requests for creating and retrieving cryptography keys from a supported Key Management System (KMS).
+The `kes server` handles requests for creating and retrieving cryptography keys from a supported Key Management System (KMS).
 KES is a required component for enabling Server-Side Object Encryption in MinIO deployments.

 Defaults to using `0.0.0.0:7373` unless specified in the [config]({{< relref "/tutorials/configuration#config-file" >}}) file or the `--addr` parameter.